 Chuck Doyle, CTP

 Chuck Doyle is the Managing Director of Business Capital, a leading corporate finance and restructuring company founded in 2002.
-He has 20 years of experience providing senior debt and growth capital financing for lower and middle market commercial and industrial companies and restructuring bank, mezzanine, trade, supplier, venture and other types of debt.
+He has over 25 years of experience providing senior debt and growth capital financing for lower and middle market commercial and industrial companies and restructuring bank, mezzanine, trade, supplier, venture and other types of debt.
 His firm specializes in packaging financing solutions which can include complex layers of capital and restructuring of debt, if necessary, to maximize capital value and cash flow.